Stromanthe Triostar (Stromanthe sanguinea) Indoor Care; Watering, Light, Propagation, Problems

 Where to Buy

 Are you looking to add Stromanthe triostar to your plant collection?
-You may get them online from Etsy (Link to Etsy) or from Amazon (Link to Amazon).
+You may get them online from from Amazon (Link to Amazon).

-Stromanthe triostar (Stromanthe sanguinea) thrives in bright indirect light, average warmth of 16-260C, humidity of 60-80% and consistently moist, fertile, well-drained, all purpose potting soil coupled with monthly feeding during the growing season.
+To care for Stromanthe triostar (Stromanthe sanguinea) indoors, give it bright indirect light, warmth of 16-260C, humidity of 60-80% and consistently moist, fertile, well-drained soil coupled with monthly feeding during the growing season.

 Stromanthe sanguinea, Stromanthe triostar